JonathanBeverley/writeups/content/NorthSec2023/candy-machine/index.md

 ROM:0564 2B89                      or      r24, r25        ; Logical OR
 ROM:0565 F599                      brne    loc_599         ; Branch if Not Equal
 ```
-It's not hard to guess what sub_6C8 is going to do with two pointers, but a little reversing confirms that it is ``strcmp()``.
-Next would be finding out where and how ``RAM:0012D`` is populated, but that's hard.
+It's not hard to guess what ``sub_6C8`` is going to do with two pointers (one of which is known to be a string), but a little reversing confirms that it is ``strcmp()``.
+Next would be finding out where and how ``RAM:012D`` is populated, but that's hard.
 (The challenge creator later mentioned he used a standard library for this, which explains the complexity of the code that reads pins and converts the button to ASCII.)

 ## Keypads
 A brief aside on keypads:

 Keypads are passive.
 They don't have chips or logic or anything.
 They don't even have power rails.
 It's a 3x4 grid of wires connected by membrane keyswitches.
-In this case the designer put pull-up resistors on the rows.
-The way the code checks if a button is pushed is by setting a column put to "output" and "low", and checking the row pins to see if any of them got pulled low.
+The way the code checks if a button is pushed is by putting pull-up resistors on the rows, setting a particular column to "output" and "low", then checking the row pins to see if any of them got pulled low.

 This is hard to fake in GDB.
 If you just pull a row low, then when the code polls the first column it will see the low value and read that the corresponding button in the first column is pressed.
 There's no easy way to simulate other column buttons.
+We need a better simulation environment.

 ## Simulators
 My first choice for simulating AVR binaries is [simavr](https://github.com/buserror/simavr).
 However, I don't know how to simulate peripherals with it.

-There's a nice emulator at [wowki](wokwi.com), which supports either source or .hex, and peripherals, and debugging, but not debugging of .hex; otherwise it's great.
+There's a nice emulator at [wowki](wokwi.com), which supports input as either source or .hex, peripherals, and debugging.
+But, not debugging of .hex; otherwise it's great.

 The one that did all three is [PICSIMLab](https://github.com/lcgamboa/picsim).
 Steps:
 - File -> Load Hex -> machine.ino.standard.hex